 The degree of Doctor of Education in the College Teaching of an Academic Subject (Ed.D.
 CTAS) provides for specialization in an academic discipline with special attention to the place of that field in college curricula, to teaching procedures and resources, and to interrelationships among the subject fields included in the college curriculum; for consideration of the organization of higher education and of related instructional issues; and for competence in research appropriate to the candidate's field of specialization.
 The holder of the degree may indicate the field of specialization in connection with the degree title (i.e., Doctor of Education: English; Doctor of Education: Mathematics; etc.).
 Programs leading to the degree of Doctor of Education in the College Teaching of an Academic Subject are only offered in some departments.
-However, programs leading to the degree of Doctor of Education in a specialized branch of education or in an area of instruction.
+However, programs leading to the degree of Doctor of Education are offered in most areas of study in Teachers College but not all; the degree of Doctor of Education emphasizes broad preparation in a specialized branch of education or in an area of instruction.
 For more information, consult the bulletin, "Requirements for the Degree of Doctor of Education," obtainable on the Office of Doctoral Studies website.